sandeep-majumdar/azureBilling/README.md

 ### 1. Customise the lookup CSVs

+#### managedDisks.csv

-*managedDisks.csv* is the lookup for managed disk names providing the SizeGB.
+The lookup for managed disk names providing the SizeGB.
 Note There is a challenge with "performance-enabled" managed disks, which will report the size of the underlying disk rather than the available volume

 #### platformMap.csv